Australian Christians (political party): History

 The Party has been growing across Western Australia, and has contested all State and by-elections since 2011.
 The Party is headquartered in Osborne Park, WA.

 In May 2017, Cory Bernardi, the leader of the Australian Conservatives, met the national and Victoria state leaders of the Australian Christians to discuss a merger between the two parties.
 In September 2017, the Victoria state leadership of the Australian Christians agreed to merge the branch with the Conservatives, whilst the WA branch remained.
 (The Australian Conservatives subsequently ceased operating in June 2019).

 The Western Australian branch stood candidates for both the House of Representatives and the Senate at the 2019 federal election.
 It fielded candidates at the 2021 WA state election but did not win any seats.

 The May 2022 federal election saw the Australian Christians contest WA seats, both in the senate and for nine in the House of Representatives.

-In October 2023, the party had its first ever electoral victory during that year's Western Australian local elections, with WA branch president Mike Crichton elected in Rockingham.
-Crichton had run in the Rockingham by-election earlier in the year, receiving 2.44% of the vote.
+In July 2023, WA branch president Mike Crichton contested the Rockingham by-election triggered by the resignation of former premier Mark McGowan, receiving 2.44% of the vote.
+Crichton was subsequently elected to the City of Rockingham Council later that year.

 In the 2025 Western Australian state election, the party won its first ever seat in the Legislative Council, with party leader Maryka Groenewald being elected.

 Policies

 The Australian Christians oppose abortion, assisted suicide, euthanasia, pornography, homosexuality and same-sex marriage.
 It wants to "uphold marriage as the bond of union between a man and a woman, as husband and wife", ISP filtering on all devices to block "harmful content and pornography" and wants the Bible to be the foundation for laws, education and culture in Australia.

 The party also "opposes the use of embryonic stem cells in medical research" and "believes the use of reproductive technology should be limited to married, opposite-sex couples".

+The party wants to increase taxes and import tariffs on drinks according to their alcohol content.